adcimon/cheatsheets/ffmpeg/ffmpeg.md

 * `-fflags nobuffer` reduces the latency introduced by optional buffering.
 * `-flags low_delay` forces low delay.
 * `-reorder_queue_size 0` sets the number of packets to buffer for handling of reordered packets to 0.
-* `-framedrop` drops video frames if video is out of sync.
-Enabled by default if the master clock is not set to video.
-Use this option to enable frame dropping for all master clock sources.

 ## Options